-With all of the technology we have at our fingertips and information that travels at lightning speed on the Internet, it's nice to go back to basic tools like our trusty whiteboard.
+All the technology available at our fingertips and the way information travels at lightning speed on the Internet is great to have, but let’s not forget the basic tools like our trusty whiteboard.

-We examined the chalkboard vs. whiteboard dilemma in our article, Whiteboard Markers – Stinking Monsters or Life Savers?and yes, we agree that whiteboard markers have their weak points, but one of the advantages is that you can use them to play some great, fun ESL games with your students.
+In our article Whiteboard Markers – Stinking Monsters or Life Savers? we examined the chalkboard vs. whiteboard dilemma, and yes, we agree that whiteboard markers have their weak points, but they also have an advantage that you can use to play some great, fun ESL games with your students.
 Playing games helps classmates to get to know one another, can be a source of motivation, refinforce positive learning, encourage speaking, and teach new skills.

 How You Can Use A Whiteboard: 10 ESL Games